dineshkumar02/ptor/README.md

 ## Quick Test

 ### Local
-Quick test performed between from the two local instance, where primary and repo instances are running local.
+Quick test performed between the two local instance, where primary and repo instances are running local.
 The `ptor` tool is also running local.

 Here, we restarted the local `primary` instance manually to mimic the `failover/switchover`.